canonical/launchpad-manual/docs/user/explanation/support-requests.rst

 Additional information
 ^^^^^^^^^^^^^^^^^^^^^^

-If you are ticket's reporter, you can provide additional informations by inserting a detailed description in the text box and pressing the ``I'm Providing More Information`` button.
+If you are ticket's reporter, you can provide additional information by inserting a detailed description in the text box and pressing the ``I'm Providing More Information`` button.